-VALUE RECEIVED, the undersigned hereby sells, assigns and transfers unto Sonus Networks, Inc. (the "Company"), ( ) shares of common stock, par value \$0.001 per share, of the Company standing in his/her/their/its name on herewith and does hereby irrevocably constitute and appoint his/her/their/its attorney-in-fact, with full power of substitution, to transfer such shares on the books of the Company.
-Dated: Signature: Print Name an nd Mailing Address: Instructions: Please do not fill any blanks other than the signature line and printed name and mailing address.
+FOR VALUE RECEIVED, the undersigned her eby sells, assigns and transfers ) shares of common stock, pa ling in his/her/their/its name on the books of irrevocably constitute and appoint shares on the books of the Company herewith and does here by Dated: Signature: Print Name and Mailing Address:

+Instructions: Please do not fill any blanks other than the signature line and printed name and mailing address.
 Please print your name exactly as you would like your name to appear on the issued stock certificate(s).
 The purpose of this assignment is to enable the forfeiture of shares without requiring additional signatures on your part.
-(1) This stoc ck power is not effective if executed in the State of New York.